JElchison/curl-auth-csrf/README.md

 ```

 Note the calls to `tr` and `sed`, which remove the trailing newline that pass adds after the password.
 See discussion at [#1](https://github.com/JElchison/curl-auth-csrf/issues/1).

+If nothing is passed in via stdin, then the user will be prompted for the password (interactively).

 ## Examples